-It was in the late 1400s when the first contemporary concept of a toothbrush is perceived to have been invented by Chinese people.
-This toothbrush used stiff hairs from the neck of a hog and was fastened to a bamboo stick.
+It was in the late 1400s when the first contemporary concept of a toothbrush was presumably invented by the Chinese.
+The toothbrush, which would feature a bamboo stick for a handle, would have bristles made of stiff hairs from the neck of a hog.

-In addition, Muslims generally used siwak or miswak which was manufactured from a root or twig with antiseptic properties.
-On the other hand, ancient Indian medicine has utilized the neem tree and its other products to make toothbrushes.
+Additionally, Muslims generally would use siwak or miswak, which would come from a root or twig with antiseptic properties.
+On the other hand, Ancient Indians would use the neem tree and its other products to construct toothbrushes.

 The Modern Toothbrush

-In the year 1780, William Addis who originated from England was recognized for the creation of the very first mass-produced toothbrush.
+In 1780, William Addis who originated from England was recognized for the creation of the very first mass-produced toothbrush.
 Addis became instantly rich because of this.
-In the year 1808, William died and his eldest son took charge of the business.
+In 1808, William died, and his eldest son took charge of the business.

-In the US, in the year 1857, the first patent for a toothbrush was by H.N.
+In the US in 1857, the first patent for a toothbrush was by H.N.
 Wadsworth.
-However, take note that the mass production in America only began in the year 1885.
+However, take note that the mass production in America only began in 1885.

-DuPont, in the year 1938, replaced natural bristled-toothbrushes with synthetic fibers (nylon).
-Furthermore, it was on February 24, 1938, when the first nylon-bristled toothbrush which was manufactured from nylon yarn went on sale.
+DuPont in 1938, replaced natural-bristled toothbrushes with synthetic fibers (nylon).
+Furthermore, it was on February 24, 1938 when the first nylon toothbrush went on sale.

-In the year 1939, the first electric toothbrush was invented in Scotland.
+The first electric toothbrush was invented in Scotland in 1939.
 However, this toothbrush did not appear on the open market until the 1960s.
-In the following year, a rechargeable cordless toothbrush which was capable of moving up and down was introduced by General Electric.
+In the following year, a rechargeable, cordless toothbrush capable of moving up and down was came about thanks to General Electric.

-- Dr. Washington Sheffield formulated toothpaste into a collapsible tube in the year 1892.
-This was known as the Dr. Sheffield’s Creme Dentifrice.
+- Dr. Washington Sheffield formulated toothpaste into a collapsible tube in 1892, the Dr. Sheffield’s Creme Dentifrice.

-- The Colgate Dental Cream was boxed in collapsible tubes in the year 1896.
+- The Colgate Dental Cream was boxed in collapsible tubes in 1896.

-- The American Dental Association endorsed the effectiveness of fluoride in Crest toothpaste in the year 1960.
+- The American Dental Association (ADA) endorsed the effectiveness of fluoride in Crest toothpaste in 1960.